Updated for tax year 2025

 When starting a business, it’s important to choose the right business structure.
-What type of business you choose can significantly impact everything from your taxes to your legal liability.
-Two of the most common business structures you can choose between are a sole proprietorship and a limited liability company (LLC).
+The type of business you choose can significantly impact everything from your taxes to your legal liability.
+Two of the most common business structures are a sole proprietorship and a limited liability company (LLC).
 Let’s look at the differences between these two business structures to help you make an informed decision that best fits your business goals and situation.

 At a glance: